During The Job Search, I wanted to tell everyone who dared to ask me how my job search was going to kindly mind their business. Just in case.

 – An offer to create an A-Z marketing strategy for % of possible sales.
 No, thanks.

 – After asking about job-related challenges, the interviewer answered, laughing: ”No one here has a clue what they are doing”.
 A confession followed: he didn’t have an idea of digital marketing.
 My enthusiasm skyrocketed instantaneously.

-– Wearing an elegantly-casual outfit, I was welcomed by two highly contrasting to each other characters: one of them was dressed like a real estate agent, formal and polished, the other one was wearing jeans and sweater.
+– Wearing an elegantly-casual outfit, I was welcomed by two highly contrasting to each other characters: one of them was dressed like a real estate agent, formal and polished, the other one was wearing jeans and a sweater.
 While they were grilling me with behavioral questions, the latter showed a middle finger – to illustrate something.
 Why didn’t I leave?
 I was too curious!

 – Interviewers decided to show off their socks and conducted the interview barefoot.
-At first I hesitated to take off my shoes, however, I remembered that I only remove my shoes at home, when I visit someone, and in Buddhist temples.
+At first, I hesitated to take off my shoes, however, I remembered that I only remove my shoes at home, when I visit someone, and in Buddhist temples.
 I trusted my intuition.
 I assume that they hired the candidate who took their shoes off.

 – The interviewer wore a ski hat during the entire interview.
 How cool!
 Another interviewer had a hole in his jeans in a very strategic place – his crotch.
 In addition, he was using snus, a popular form of smoking in Norway by placing a small bag with tobacco under the upper lip.
 During official meetings too.

+– After arriving on time for a job interview, I quickly found out that I had to either wait for an hour outside or come back later.
 The man on the phone strongly believed that the interview was scheduled an hour later.
 So long and thanks for the fish.